ucsf-wynton/wynton-website-hpc/docs/about/specs.md

   <dt>Local <code>/tmp</code></dt><dd id="hosttable-summary-tmp">{{ site.specs.local_tmp_size }}</dd>
 </dl>

+Most compute nodes have Intel processors, while others have AMD processes.
+Each compute node has a local drive, which is either a hard disk drive (HDD), a solid state drive (SSD), or even a Non-Volatile Memory Express (NVMe) drive.
-All compute nodes have Intel processors and local solid state drives (SSDs).
-For full details, see the <a href="#details">Details</a> section below.
+For additional details on the compute nodes, see the <a href="#details">Details</a> section below.

 The compute nodes can only be utilized by [submitting jobs via the scheduler]({{ '/scheduler/submit-jobs.html' | relative_url }}) - it is _not_ possible to explicitly log in to compute nodes.